Defying Gravity (song): Context and sequence

+The climax of the song features Elphaba flying high above the stage.
+The staging of the song's in the original production relied heavily on special effects.
+The actress playing Elphaba was lifted up into the air by a hydraulic launch system, standing on a small platform with a safety restraint around her waist.
+Both the platform and restraints were concealed by a long false dress made of the same material as the actress's costume, which gave the illusion that she was not standing on anything.
+Black curtains (designed to look like Elphaba's cape billowing in the wind) and carefully designed lighting concealed the hydraulic arm lifting the platform.
+The sequence relied heavily on around 60 moving lights, smoke, and wind effects to give the illusion Elphaba was flying.

 The Act One finale is "calibrated to get everyone to stick around for Act Two".
+The song is also used in the finale for the first film adaptation.

 Lyrics and music analysis

-The core to the song is that "Elphaba finds power through her own outsider status", which has universal appeal due to audiences rooting for outsiders.
-The piece begins with Elphaba and Glinda talking, then they slip into song, bickering in short sharp phrases that are reminiscent of how girls would argue in real life.
+The core of the song is that "Elphaba finds power through her own outsider status", which has universal appeal due to audiences rooting for outsiders.
+The piece begins with Elphaba and Glinda talking.
+They then slip into song, bickering in short sharp phrases that are reminiscent of how people argue in real life.
 At this point, the key signature is constantly shifting, creating a sense of unease.
-The song is in cut common time, but the duo rarely stick to the bar lines, often jumping in half way in a syncopated style.
-In the passage “I’m through with playing by the rules...", the song unusually contains an 11th interval.
+The song is in cut common time, but the duo rarely stick to the bar lines, often jumping in halfway in a syncopated style.
+In the passage "I’m through with playing by the rules...", an interval of an 11th is used, in "the rules".

-The song builds on leitmotifs established earlier in the show, and then "raises the stakes" by lifting her voice up an octave and physically lifting her up on a cherry picker, embodying the first time the audience sees her as The Wicked Witch of the West.
-The dramatic conclusion of the song features a "loud, screamy" climax of “bring me down” followed by a vocal riff that, according to Vulture, has the potential to destroy the performer's vocal cords.
-Due to the song's difficulty, it is achievable for a few and impossible for most, thereby making those who succeed outsiders by default.
+The song builds on leitmotifs established earlier in the show and "raises the stakes" by lifting Elphaba's voice an octave and physically lifting her on a cherry picker, embodying the first time the audience sees her as the Wicked Witch of the West.
+The dramatic conclusion of the song features a "loud, screamy" climax of "bring me down" followed by a vocal riff that, according to Jackson McHenry writing for Vulture, has the potential to hurt the performer's vocal cords.
+Due to the song's difficulty, it is achievable for a few and impossible for most, thereby making those who succeed outsiders.